On the Asymptotic Nature of Cosmological Effective Theories: Non-dynamical massive field

 This form of the propagator is suggestive of the fact that $\chi$ mediates instantaneous interactions at distance, as expected for a field with a very high speed of sound.
 The $s$-channel quartic wavefunction coefficient $\psi_{4s}$ in the UV theory is therefore,

 where $s\ceq |\bfk_1+\bfk_2|$, ${\rm E}_1 (w)$ is the exponential integral, and $K^{\phi}$ is the usual bulk-boundary propagator for the massless field $\phi$,

 We have also introduced

 for notational simplicity, and have assumed that $k_T$ has a small negative imaginary part to recover the Bunch-Davies vacuum in the infinite past.
-If the coupling was $\varphi^2\chi$ with $\varphi$ conformally coupled, rather than $\phi'^{\,2}\chi$, the result would, instead, have been

 Since the bulk-boundary propagator of $\chi$ vanishes, the cubic wavefunction coefficient $\psi_{\phi\phi\chi}$ for this theory also vanishes.
 Hence, the 4-point function of $\phi$ is simply proportional to the real part of $\psi_{4s}$\footnote{Notice that ${\rm E}_1(1/z)$ is real for $z\in\mathbb{R}_+$, but ${\rm E}_1(-1/z)$ is complex.
 Its imaginary part is sensitive to the $i\epsilon$ prescription that we implement on $k_T$ to make the time integral~\eqref{eq:nondynexactcalc} converge, which tells us that $k_T$ ($z$) approaches the positive real line from below (above).
 We have then ${\rm Im} \, [{\rm E}_1(-1/z)]=-\pi$.
 This imaginary part appears in the wavefunction but not in the correlator.},

 where we have used that the two-point wavefunction coefficient for a field with bulk-to-boundary propagator $K_k(\eta)$ is